johnsethchong/SQL_EmployeeSQL/README.md

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
+* Use the information to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

 * Import each CSV file into the corresponding SQL table.